 MOD EUR/XXXA19A4/4

 9.53A Upon expiry of the deadline for comments in respect of a coordination request under Nos.
-9.11 to 9.14 and 9.21, the Bureau shall, according to its records, publish a Special Section, indicating the list of administrations having submitted their disagreement or other comments within the regulatory deadline.
-(WRC-2000)
+9.11 to 9.14 and 9.21, the Bureau shall, according to its records, publish a Special Section, indicating the list of administrations having submitted their disagreement and the list of satellite networks or systems upon which this disagreement is based, as appropriate, or other comments within the regulatory deadline.
+(WRC-19)

 Reasons: To allow for the Bureau to publish the final list of satellite networks and systems with which coordination should be effected under Nos.
 9.12, 9.12A and 9.13 in a Special Section of the BR IFIC